-Heterotopias of the game have never been of much interest to theory, but to gamer theory they may be a key precursor to gamespace.
+Heterotopias of the game have never been of much interest to theory, whose practitioners have tended to view it as the place of the mob.
+Pat Kane: “The working class is also the playing class — and has always been so.”
+But to gamer theory without such prejudices, heterotopias of the game may be a key precursor to gamespace.
 Among them are separate worlds pitting different attributes of body and mind into contests of skill or luck, from badminton to backgammon.
 Every way of measuring what one body does against another — each finds its own special heterotopia, its field, its court, its track, its pitch, its arena.
 Says defrocked Situationist Ralph Rumney: “It is now sport, not painting or sculpture, which defines the limits of the human, which offers a sense or image of wholeness, of a physical idea, which no honest art can now repeat.”
-Nor, need one add, can writing.
+Nor, need one add, can writing.*

 For a gamer theory the genealogy of gamespace might pass through these heterotopias of the game more than those of play, and those of play more than those of necessity.
 Theory has been looking in all the wrong places.
 The playtime aesthetics of the avant gardes of art yields to the ‘ludology’ of gamespace.
 It was the genius of Caillois, the lapsed Surrealist, to grasp this.
 In topography, what he calls alea (chance) and agon (competition) become the dominant modes; what he calls ilinx and mimesis — intoxicating vertigo and dissimulating spectacle — the minor modes.
 The obsessions of the Situationists — passive spectacle and active insurrection against it — form an obsolete couple, each drawing support in decline from the other.
 The action is elsewhere.